Today's Theme: Relax!

 In our examples the shortest paths will always start from s, the source.
 The δ values will appear inside the vertices, and shaded edges show the shortest paths.

-Negative weight edges are OK as long as no negative-weight cycles are reachable from the source s.
-Fill in the blanks for the vertices on the right:
+These are OK as long as no negative-weight cycles are reachable from the source s.
+Fill in the blanks:

-If a negative-weight cycle is accessible, it can be iterated to make w(s, v) arbitarily small (that is, −∞) for all v on the cycle: see cycle invovling e and f and its effect on g below:
+If a negative-weight cycle is accessible, it can be iterated to make w(s, v) arbitarily small for all v on the cycle:

 Some algorithms can detect negative-weight cycles and others cannot, but when they are present shortest paths are not well defined.